antmicro/arty-mpw-tester/README.md

 You can learn more about Open Shuttle Program by visiting this [link](https://efabless.com/open_shuttle_program).

 The Arty MPW Tester board routes the interfaces from Caravel and provides the necessary power buses.
-The design files were prepared in KiCad 7.
+The design files were prepared in KiCad 9.

 ## Repository structure

 The main repository directory contains KiCad PCB project files, a [LICENSE](LICENSE), and a README.
 The remaining files are stored in the following directories:

-* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com/boards/arty-mpw-tester).
-* `doc` - contains generated schematics and other documentation
+* `doc` - contains generated documentation
 * `img` - contains graphics for this README

 ## Key features